Adib Ra'op

-Muhammad Adib bin Abdul Ra'op (born 25 October 1999) is a Malaysian professional footballer who plays as a left-back for Malaysia Super League club Penang and the Malaysia national team.
+Muhammad Adib bin Abdul Ra'op (born 25 October 1999) is a Malaysian professional footballer who plays as a left-back for Malaysia Super League club Selangor and the Malaysia national team.

+Early life

+Born and raised in Bagan Datuk, Perak, Adib received his primary education at Sekolah Kebangsaan Bagan Pasir before attending SMK Tun Abdul Razak from 2012 to 2013.
+He continued his studies at SMK Seri Perkasa in 2014 before returning to SMK Tun Abdul Razak in 2015.
+In 2016, he enrolled at SMK Raja Muda Musa, where his footballing abilities were further developed under the guidance of the school's coaches and teachers.

 Club career

 Perak

 Adib made his debut with Perak II in the 2020 Malaysia Premier League against Kelantan United on 1 March 2020.
 He played 76 minutes in that match.
 He scored his first goal in a 2–1 defeat against Selangor II on 14 March 2020.
 Adib received his first player of the match award in a 2–2 draw against Sarawak United on 29 August 2020.
 He received his second player of the match award in a 5–1 win against Kuching City where he contributed 2 goals.

 In September 2020, Adib was promoted to the senior team of Perak.
 He made his debut in a 1–0 win against UiTM coming in as substitutes in the 73rd minutes.
 Overall he made 5 appearances as substitutes in his debut season with the first team.
 The following season, Adib made a total of 18 league appearances and 6 Malaysia Cup appearances where he scored 1 goal in a 2–2 draw against Kuching City.